Research on the Speed of Change: How Prepared Are Companies?

 Read the original published article here

-How do these insights compare to what you see in your own company?
+How do these insights compare to what you see in your own life science company?
 How change-ready will you be in 2021?